strigo/strigo-github-labs-examples/README.md

 1. **Reusing exercises for different classes**

-   There is no restriction on using the same file for multiple classes, or even using the same file multiple times for the same class
+   There is no restriction on using the same file for multiple classes, or even using the same file multiple times for the same class.

    ```yaml
    ---